truongd8593/mfix/USER_GUIDE.md

 ## File menu
-The file menu allows for opening, creating, copying, and exporting projects as well as viewing project meta data, changing settings, and viewing avalible help documentation, including this document.
+The file menu allows for opening, creating, copying, and exporting projects as well as viewing project meta data, changing settings, and viewing available help documentation, including this document.

 ### Project Info